On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Mass Bounds for the Studied Objects

 \section{Mass Bounds for the Studied Objects}

 The mass bounds that the different models impose on the studied black holes are given in the current section.
-They have been obtained with the application of the method described in section \ref{Method}.
-There are two mass intervals for each model -- for prograde and retrograde orbits, respectively.
-The lower interval of masses corresponds to retrograde rotation of the inhomogeneities, hot spots or perturbation modes, in the accretion disk.
-The vertical dotted lines appearing in all figures in this section represent the reference masses.
-The predicted intervals and the reference masses are presented visually on Figures (\ref{GRS}), (\ref{XTE10}), (\ref{XTE18}) and (\ref{GRO}), where the first one is for GRS 1915+105, the next two figures -- for XTE 1550-564, and the last one is GRO 1655-40.
-The two figures for XTE 1550-564 represent the results obtained with $\nu_{\rm LF}^{\rm obs}=10 $~Hz and $\nu_{\rm LF}^{\rm obs}=18 $~Hz, respectively.
-The numerical values for the masses and spins are given in Table \ref{values}.
+They have been obtained with the application of the method described in Section \ref{Method}.
+The predicted intervals and the reference masses are presented on Figures \ref{GRS}, \ref{XTE18} and \ref{GRO} for GRS 1915+105, XTE 1550-564 and GRO~1655-40, respectively.
+On these figures, the vertical dotted lines represent the reference masses.
+The numerical values for the masses and spins are given in Table~\ref{values}.

 Some general properties of the models are seen immediately.
-For the prograde version of the models the RP2 allows the biggest mass tolerance, while the 3:2~K models is the most restrictive.
-The results clearly indicate that for retrograde orbits not a single model is in agreement with the values obtained by other researchers.
-We should note that in the retrograde version of the models the constraints on the mass are much narrower than those corresponding to prograde rotation.
-In the former case the width of the mass intervals, hence the significance of the estimated values of the mass, is comparable to that of the reference masses.
-The width of the gap between the segments representing the mass constrains for retrograde and prograde rotation does not depend on the length of the segments.

-Bellow we give more details only for the results obtained with the assumption that the orbits are prograte.
+The model RP2 allows the biggest mass tolerance, while the 3:2~K model is the most restrictive.